Frequency-Sovereignty-System/pfip-protocol-layer/README.md

-## Interface Authority Notice (Important)
+INTERFACE AND PROTOCOL LAYER NOTICE (IMPORTANT)

-This repository contains the protocol-layer interface declarations of the Frequency Sovereignty System.
+This repository publishes protocol-layer interface declarations and related specification notes for the Frequency Sovereignty System.

-The current authoritative and active interface declaration is:
+The currently applicable interface declaration is:

-- **Interface_Declarations_v2.md** (also referenced as `接口声明_v2.md`)

-All interface definitions operate under **Root Declaration v2.0**.
+Interface_Declarations_v2.md (Interface Declaration v2).

+All interface declarations are indexed and referenced within the document structure and interpretation boundaries defined by Root Declaration v2.0.

-Interfaces define how this system may be perceived and approached.
+Interface declarations describe how the system may be identified, referenced, parsed, and interpreted.
-They do **not** grant execution rights, operational capability, system control, or authorization.
+They do not grant execution rights, provide operational capabilities, confer system control, or constitute authorization.

-Materials labeled **v1.x** (including PFIP v1.1 specifications, annexes, extensions, manifests, and drafts) are preserved for historical reference only and do **not** define current interface behavior, permissions, or interpretation.
+────────────────

+PROTOCOL VERSION RELATIONSHIP

+PFIP Specification v1.1 remains a current and valid protocol-layer technical specification.

+PFIP v1.1 defines protocol structure, machine-verifiable fields, and validation rules.

+Root Declaration v2.0 does not replace or invalidate PFIP v1.1.
+Its role is limited to identity anchoring, document indexing, and interpretation-priority reference.

+In this system:
+- Root Declaration v2.0 determines interpretive priority.
+- PFIP v1.1 defines technical protocol operation.

+Protocol documents do not become invalid by default due to version changes.
+Applicability depends on explicit designation in the Root Declaration.

+────────────────

+EXECUTION AND INTEGRATION BOUNDARY

+This repository provides specification and reference definitions only.
+It does not provide runtime services, endpoints, execution, operational control, or system functionality.

+All execution and implementation occur exclusively within external systems chosen by the implementing party.
+Such integration is voluntary and reversible.

+Any authorization or collaboration requirements, if applicable, are defined separately and do not arise from protocol or interface specifications.

+The protocol layer defines implementable structures, not execution itself.
+All execution behavior and outcomes remain the responsibility of external implementing systems.

 # Execution Notice (Important)